 Meeting expedited service criteria does not mean that the household is eligible for benefits.
 A household may be ineligible for benefits because it did not meet other requirements.

-Whenever possible, the CAO must complete an interview for households that submit an application in person and meet expedited service criteria.
-At this interview, the CAO must verify identity, determine eligibility and take the necessary steps to issue an EBT ACCESS card (if the applicant does not have one) while the individual is in the office.
+The County Assistance Office (CAO) must complete an interview for households that submit an application in person and meet expedited service criteria.
+At this interview, the CAO must verify identity, determine eligibility and take the necessary steps to issue an Electronic Benefits Transfer (EBT) card (if the applicant does not have one) while the individual is in the office.
+If the individual can not stay for the interview, CAO personnel must ensure that the applicant leaves a number where they can be reached that day.
+The CAO should explain the expedited benefits cannot be issued until an interview is held.

 If an application is dropped off or submitted online, by mail or fax and includes a telephone number, the CAO must attempt to contact the household that day.
 If the CAO reaches the applicant, it must conduct the telephone interview and process the application within the 5-day expedited service time frame.
 The CAO must determine eligibility by day 4 to meet the 5-day expedited service time frame.